 Now, the time between samples is down to 120 microseconds, and that gives a sample rate of 8300 samples a second, being a decent rate for an inexpensive DAQ.
 The trick will be trying to get a continuous sample from the system at rates above 500 samples per second.

 Another limitation that has not been discussed so far is the ability of the ADC to recover.
 Are we fooling ourselves in thinking that an 8K sampling rate is truly obtainable?
 The temperature sensor was hardly fluctuating, so it doesn't clue us in on the ADC limitations in terms of responsiveness.
 So, before going any further, the next test needs to be a sample of a fast fluctuating zero to five volt signal.
 We'll use a sine wave generator operating at 1000 Hz and 0 to 5 volts amplitude.
 If we truly have a responsive system at an approximate 8K sample rate, we should get eight representative samples along each sine cycle.
 This ought to be interesting.
 Here's the code:

 And, here is a graph of the output and a snippet of the 100 samples where the first column is time in microseconds, the second column is the rawdata in the form of 0 to 1023 corresponding to 0 to 5.02 volts, and the last column was added in a spreadsheet, and it is the time in microseconds between entries Lines of data).

 There doesn't appear to be a problem with ADC responsiveness at 8.33K samples per second.
 Also, note that the use of the FOR loop did not cause any slowdown in collection EXCEPT for the initial sample.
 So now, it's just a matter of figuring out the right tricks to use to make the Arduino an easily programmed inexpensive DAQ.
-So, we know that when using the Arduino IDE (instead of native assembly language), with a 16 MHz chip,we are limited to just over 8000 samples per second, and while we always have 10 bit resolution, that resolution can be adjusted to match the input voltage - a real plus over fixed reference voltages.
+So, we know that when using the Arduino IDE (instead of native assembly language), with a 16 MHz chip,we are limited to just over 8000 samples per second, and while we have a 10 bit resolution, that resolution can be adjusted to match the input voltage - a real plus over fixed reference voltages.